KSTU: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+The KJZZ-TV transmitter is on Farnsworth Peak.
+Its signal is multiplexed:

 Analog-to-digital conversion

 KSTU shut down its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 13.

 Translators

 More than 80 retransmitters broadcast KSTU's signal throughout Utah and into portions of neighboring states.